astaniano/hat/platforms/webSecAcademy/server_side_topics/no_sqli/nosqli.md

     }
 }
 ```
 We get back `account is locked` error.
+Which means that the password was correct but the account had been blocked before we tried to log into it.

-Mongo also has `$where` operator which accepts a string of a javascript code.
+Mongo also has the `$where` operator which accepts a string of a javascript code.
 So we try:
 ```bash
 {"username":"carlos","password":{"$ne":"invalid"}, "$where": "function() {return 0}"}